 Here are Yocto recipies that build a working system image for the Intel Edison based on Yocto Scarthgap.
 Yocto, of course, is a build system, that downloads sources for a build environment, builds these, then downloads sources of a complete linux distribution, builds, packages (in this case as DEB’s) and installs them to the system image.
 It also builds a crosscompile environment (SDK) so you can develop locally and deploy to the remote Edison.
 Using for instance Qt Creator, you can develop locally for your host machine and debug, or build for the remote Edison and remote debug.
 Qt Creator will upload the executable and start gdbserver for you.
 When your application works well, you can create a recipy and add it automatically to your system image.

-The Edison comes of course with a system image preloaded based on Yocto Dizzy (Dizzy is the name of the version).
+The Edison comes of course with a system image preloaded that we refer to as the factory image.
+It is based on Yocto Dizzy (Dizzy is the name of the Yocto version).
 Some of the recipies no longer build as the sources have disappeared.
 The branches starting with dizzy- have been updated by me, with either the broken recipies pointing to new sources, new versions of the sources, or otherwise removed.
 I haven’t build these recently, so more stuff might have broke.
 So, have fun with those if you like.

 The system image consists of a few distinct image files that you can find under out/linux64/build/tmp/deploy/images/edison/: